shashanka2a/Deckr-Landing-Page/replit.md

 # Overview

 This is a modern minimal landing page project for "Deckr," a presentation creation platform.
-The project is built with React, TypeScript, and Vite, featuring a clean and professional design with multiple sections including navigation, hero, features, how-it-works, and call-to-action footer.
+The project is built with React, TypeScript, and Parcel, featuring a clean and professional design with multiple sections including navigation, hero, features, how-it-works, and call-to-action footer.
 The design emphasizes simplicity, user experience, and conversion optimization with a teal color scheme and modern UI components.

+# Recent Changes

+## Latest Updates (September 14, 2025)
+- **SEO Optimization**: Comprehensive meta tags, Open Graph cards, Twitter cards, and custom favicon implementation
+- **Hero Section Enhancement**: Replaced static SVG illustration with AI-generated workflow visualization showing the user idea → AI transformation → presentation flow
+- **Build System**: Successfully migrated from Vite to Parcel with all TypeScript imports resolved
+- **Visual Assets**: Custom SVG favicon in brand teal color (#0d9488) and high-quality AI workflow illustration

 # User Preferences